arn95/SFS/README.md

 This system has no caching or buffering.
 As soon as all changes to a block are determined, that block is written to disk (i.e. saved in the char* array).
 When data is read in, it is by block.
 In this case, reading in data from disk means copying it over from the char* array to a new array.

+*Setup*: Block 0 is the superblock, block 1 is the inode bitmap, block 2 is the data bitmap, blocks 3-7 are for inodes, and blocks 8-255 are for data.
+Blocks are of size 128 bytes.

 *Details:* The Serenity File System is based on the Very Simple File System, with some note-able exceptions.
 Below we describe those differences only.
 If you need reminders on the VSFS, see OSTEP chapter 40, or your OS notes.

 *Bitmaps:* Although there is space allocated in the disk for bitmaps, the current SFS does not use them.
 Instead, since nothing is ever removed, the superblock has a counter for how many blocks are used for inodes and datablocks, which then denotes the next available block.

 *Block choice:* The first available block is always the one assigned when a block is needed.
 There is no freelist.

 *Directory structure:* Each directory entry is slightly simplified from the VSFS.
 Instead of having a record length, each record is of fixed length.
 There is still a length for the name, of course, since most names will not take up the entire record length.
+The rest is the same as VSFS.

 *Directories:* Currently the file system only supports 1 directory, the root directory.
 The root directory’s inumber is stored in the sfs_disk struct.